Calculate Company Value Using Common Rules of Thumb (with Examples)

 • Not suitable for non-profitable companies

-The EBITDA profit metric offers neutrality towards depreciation and financing costs, which is particularly advantageous in capital-intensive industries, industries with high growth investments or with fluctuating financing costs because it allows a clearer view of operational efficiency.
+The profit indicator EBITDA offers neutrality towards depreciation and financing costs, which is particularly advantageous in capital-intensive industries, industries with high growth investments, or with fluctuating financing costs, as it allows a clearer view of operational efficiency.

 But here too, the application of the formula only makes sense if it is an established, stable company with stable profits.